chrisarg0/Mailbox/README.md

 The purpose of this homework is to leverage animations and gestures to implement more sophisticated interactions.
 We're going to use the techniques from this week to implement the Mailbox interactions.

-Time spent: 2
+Time spent: 4

 ### Features

 #### Required

 - [ ] On dragging the message left:
-  - [ ] Initially, the revealed background color should be gray.
+  - [x] Initially, the revealed background color should be gray.
   - [ ] As the reschedule icon is revealed, it should start semi-transparent and become fully opaque.
 If released at this point, the message should return to its initial position.
   - [ ] After 60 pts, the later icon should start moving with the translation and the background should change to yellow.
     - [ ] Upon release, the message should continue to reveal the yellow background.
 When the animation it complete, it should show the reschedule options.